 If the project is a support/maintenance project where we'll work on an existing website, webshop, or custom software application, we may also do a review where we look at how the system was initially put together.
 We look at different things like the plugins used, types of integrations, if there is anything changed in the core of the CMS/system, etc. This is for us to catch any errors and warn you of them before we officially start on the project, in case you want your previous developer to fix these errors.

 We also do an onboarding interview, which covers the non-technical details of the project.
 It’s an important step for us to understand you as a customer beyond the technical specifications of your project.
 This interview is typically done around the same time that you’re introduced to your project manager/s.

 We usually cover four main topics:

-- Experience – Have you worked with other IT suppliers in the past?
-How was your experience with collaborating with other developers or IT agencies?
+- Experience – Have you worked with other software developers in the past?
+How was your experience with collaborating with other developers or agencies?
 Have you ever tried outsourcing/offshoring before, and if so, what worked and what didn’t?

 - Expectations – Do you foresee any challenges that may prevent the project from being successful?
 Is there anything that worries you about our collaboration (e.g., the location and time zone difference)?

 - The project –What are your goals for the project and how will you measure its success?
 Are there important dates or time constraints that we have to be aware of?